iAMianIANiAM/PrismaTechGauntletv3/working/UserScratchpad.md

 Now, we'll use those to guide the somewhat stickier next task - a codebase audit and cleanup.
 I want to ensure that, even though the program is functional, that any redundant or nonfunctional code, or any potential malignant code, is cleaned up and the codebase is in a clean, efficient form.
 I also want to make sure it is well-suited to handle the minor tweaks and changes I'd like to make - namely,

+Clean up Lumina Implementation
+Propose/Implement robust universal troubleshooting toolkit (RUTT).
+Propose/Implement ShakeCancel

+Please draft a detailed proposal for the new, special "ShakeCancel" gesture (as I'm choosing to call it) and appropriate detection and functionality.
+The proposal should include ensuring that we have cleaned up the previous attempt at implementing cancel functionality in Lumina.
+Describe various ways it could be implemented - can the shake return to Idle from *any* device state?
+If so, should we replace the trigger for ending FreeCast mode with ShakeCancel, for consistency?
+If it is more limited, to what animations/modes would it apply?
+Give me a technical and feasibility overview for the various ways that ShakeCancel could be implemented, what technical issues we may face, and how we may mitigate them.

+ Triple-position-gesture (TriGest)-detection (e.g. NullCalmNull, OfferOathNull), additional QuickCast spells triggered by those TriGests; reworking FreeCast mode to have more predictable interaction between motion and color pattern expression.